 Thanks to @inagfatt for this gem, and I’ll start by making a special rule.

-If you hear the phrases shown bottom left, you win conference call bullshit bingo automatically.
+If you hear the phrase shown bottom left, you win conference call bingo automatically.

 “Hey guys sorry I have to hop off, you guys keep talking” should be everyone’s career credo.

 I need to focus on what really matters, and this recurring meeting probably isn’t it.

 That’s how Zoom rose above the conference call bingo game.